Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Iowa Stats and Trends

+- Iowa has played four games, with three wins against the spread.

-- This season, the Hawkeyes have two against the spread wins in three games as a favorite of 3.5 points or more.
+- The Hawkeyes have been favored by 3.5 points or more three times this season and have covered the spread in two of them.

-- Iowa's games this year have not eclipsed the over/under yet in four opportunities.
+- Iowa's games this year have not gone over any of four set point totals.

 - Iowa is 3-1 against the spread and 4-0 overall this season when the team records more than 14.3 points.

-- The Hawkeyes have turned the ball over four times this season, three fewer than the Terrapins have forced (7).
+- This year, the Hawkeyes have four turnovers, three fewer than the Terrapins have takeaways (7).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.